-As part of South East LEP’s focus to support businesses and skills in 2021, the LEP will be making available £4.4m for new COVID-19 Recovery Funds and the procurement process to identify organisations to deliver these has now launched.
-The procurement process will secure service providers and partners to deliver programmes using this funding throughout 2021-22.
+As part of South East LEP’s focus to support businesses and skills in 2021, the LEP will be making available £4.4m for new COVID-19 Recovery Funds and the procurement process to identify organisations to deliver these has now ended.
+The procurement process has secured service providers and partners to deliver programmes using this funding throughout 2021-22.

 Earlier this year, SELEP’s Board agreed to re-purpose funding available, to focus on support for businesses recovering from the impacts of the pandemic at a time of unprecedented challenge, and to support investment in skills in response to the employment crisis being experienced in 2020.

 - View a recording and related papers of the Strategic Board meeting here

 - View a recording and related papers of the Accountability Board meeting here

 The LEP has since been working hard to build these funds and be ready to support the recovery period, investing directly in those areas across the South East that need it most.
 As 2021 will focus heavily on recovery – with SELEP helping to lead the effort in the South East – the launch of these funds will kick off the new year with a much-needed boost for business and skills in the SELEP area.

 The £2 million Skills COVID-19 Recovery Fund will be split into three separate programmes to ensure that the funds are being put to best use: